drone/docs/content/runner/nomad/installation.md

   Install the runner using Docker.
 ---

-This article explains how to install the Nomad.
+This article explains how to install the Nomad runner.
 The Nomad runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-nomad).
 # Download

 Install Docker and pull the public image: